History of the Jews in 20th-century Poland: Jewish and Polish culture

 The Jewish cultural scene was particularly vibrant and blossomed in pre-World War II Poland.
 There were many Jewish publications and over 116 periodicals.
-Yiddish authors, most notably Isaac Bashevis Singer, went on to achieve international acclaim as classic Jewish writers, and in Singer's case, win the 1978 Nobel Prize.
+Yiddish authors, most notably Isaac Bashevis Singer, went on to achieve international acclaim as classic Jewish writers, and in Singer's case, win the 1978 Nobel Prize in Literature.
 Other Jewish authors of the period, like Janusz Korczak, Bruno Schulz, Julian Tuwim, Jan Brzechwa (a favorite poet of Polish children) and Bolesław Leśmian were less well known internationally, but made important contributions to Polish literature.
 Singer Jan Kiepura was one of the most popular artist of that era and pre-war songs of Jewish composers like Henryk Wars or Jerzy Petersburski are still widely known in Poland today.
 In 1918 Julian Tuwim co-founded the cabaret, "Picador," and worked as a writer or artistic director with many other cabarets such as "Czarny kot" (Black Cat 1917–1919), "Qui pro Quo" (1919–1932), "Banda" The Gang and "Stara Banda" The Old Gang (1932–1935) and finally "Cyrulik Warszawski" (Barber of Warsaw 1935–1939).
 Marian Hemar also wrote for some of the mentioned cabarets.

-Scientist Leopold Infeld, mathematician Stanislaw Ulam or professor Adam Ulam contributed to the world of science.
+Scientist Leopold Infeld, mathematician Stanisław Ulam or professor Adam Ulam contributed to the world of science.
 Others are Moses Schorr, Georges Charpak, Samuel Eilenberg, Emanuel Ringelblum just to name a few from the long list of Polish Jews who are known internationally.
 The term genocide was coined by Raphael Lemkin (1900–1959), a Polish-Jewish legal scholar.
 Leonid Hurwicz was awarded the 2007 Nobel Prize in Economics.
 The Main Judaic Library and the Institute of Judaic Studies were located in Warsaw, religious centers had at their disposal Talmudic Schools (Jeszybots), as well as synagogues, many of which were architecturally outstanding.
 Yiddish theatre also flourished; Poland had fifteen Yiddish theatres and theatrical groups.
 Warsaw was home to the most important Yiddish theater troupe of the time, the Vilna Troupe, which staged the first performance of The Dybbuk in 1920 at the Elyseum Theatre.
 Some future Israeli leaders studied at University of Warsaw—Menachem Begin and Yitzhak Shamir, among others.
 The influence of Polish and Jewish cultures was reciprocal.
 Jewish chess players such as Akiba Rubinstein were ranked among the best, and they contributed to the Polish world championship in 1930.
 Many Yiddish-language films were produced in Poland, including Yidl Mitn Fidl (1936), The Dybbuk (1937), Der Purimszpiler (1937), and Mamele (1938).
 In 1937, the Polish-Jewish community was served by 150 Yiddish-language newspapers and journals (with a combined circulation of 600,000) and a number of Polish-language newspapers (circulation 180,000).